loansindi/Color-O-Tron/README.md

 1. Investigate input options
     * ADC as input seems to be functional enough.
 Use a ~Mohm resistor as a pulldown
 2. Design board art
+3. Work on game code.
+Right now it's mostly functional but has some issues - readily visible if you build the hardware